electron/electron/docs/tutorial/desktop-environment-integration.md

 window.setProgressBar(0.5);
 ```

-## Represented file of window (OS X)
+## Represented File of Window (OS X)

 On OS X a window can set its represented file, so the file's icon can show in
-the title bar, and when users Command-Click or Control-Click on the tile a path
+the title bar and when users Command-Click or Control-Click on the tile a path
 popup will show.

 You can also set the edited state of a window so that the file icon can indicate